SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Experiments

-\textbf{Training speed} We firstly conduct experiments to test the training speed and the model performance of default SecureBoost+, which enables GOSS, sparse optimization and cipher optimization.
-We only take tree-building time into account and ignore non-tree-building time, like time spent on data I/O, feature engineering and evaluation.
-For both SecureBoost and SecreuBoost+ we build 25 trees, and calculate the average time consuming of a single tree as the result.
+We conduct experiments to compare the training time of SecureBoost+ with ciphertext operation optimization, and SecreuBoost on the four binary classification data sets.
+We only consider the time spent on tree building and ignore the time spent on non-tree building, such as time spent on data I/O, feature engineering and evaluation.
+For both SecureBoost+ and SecreuBoost, we both build 25 trees, and calculate the average time spent on each tree.
+The results are showed in Figure \ref{train_mechanism_time}.
+We can see that the proposed SecureBoost+ obviously outperforms SecureBoost: In the four datasets, Secureboost+ are \textbf{6.63x, 6.03x, 7.33x, 22x} faster than SecureBoost.
+From the experimental results, we can find that with the increase of the number of instances and feature dimension, SecureBoost+ will have more obvious advantages.

-Figure \ref{exp-1} shows the average tree building time on 4 data sets.
-We can see that the proposed SecureBoost+ obviously outperforms SecureBoost: In the IterativeAffine encryption schema, SecureBoost+ reduces the average tree building time by \textbf{37.5\% ,48.5\%, 55\%, 82.4\%} on 4 testing data sets respectively.
-In the Paillier encryption schema, Secureboost+ reduces the average tree building time by \textbf{84.9\%, 83.5\%, 86.4\%, 95.5\%}, it is a really satisfying optimization result.
-We can find out from the experiment results that, as the instances number and feature dimensions grow, we will gain more benefits from our optimization framework.